 An added bonus of sugar alcohols is that they don't promote tooth decay.

 That's because bacteria can't utilize or feed upon sugar alcohols.
 While bacteria love to feed upon refined sugar, they simply can't utilize sugar alcohols.
 For this reason, the FDA has approved xylitol (sugar alcohol) as a good sweetening alternative that doesn't promote tooth decay.
 You'll see sugar alcohols such as xylitol in toothpaste, mints, and gums with the FDA-approved health claim does not promote tooth decay.
 Sugar alcohols are a real plus for anyone concerned about the detrimental effects of refined sugars on oral health, and who are looking for good alternatives to refined sugars.

 Contrary to their name, sugar alcohols are neither sugars nor alcohol.
 They are called sugar alcohols because their chemical structure is similar to both sugar and alcohol, but they are neither.
 Sugar alcohols are also called polyols or sugar replacers and they include maltitol, polyglycitol (hydrogenated starch hydrolysate), xylitol, isomalt, sorbitol, lactitol, erythritol, and mannitol.

 Sugar alcohols are not calorie-free.
-They are carbohydrates that have less calories and a lower gylcemic index than refined sugars, so they tend to have a lower impact on blood sugar levels than refined sugars like high fructose corn syrup.
+They are carbohydrates that have fewer calories and a lower glycemic index than refined sugars, so they tend to have a lower impact on blood sugar levels than refined sugars like high fructose corn syrup.
 Also, they are less sweet than sugar.
 Gram for gram, you need more sugar alcohols than refined sugar to provide an equal amount of sweetness.